 Storing Leftovers

-Reheat the leftovers gently in the microwave, covered, at 50% power, or slice them and add them cold to a salad.
-You can use them to make a steak salad or add them to this arugula salad.
+Reheat the leftover steak in the microwave, covered, at 50% power, or slice it and add it cold to a salad.
+You can use the leftovers to make a steak salad or add them to this arugula salad.

 Recipe Card